 For information about additional scholarships please visit our External Scholarships web page.

-Visiting semester students at FUA select 4 or 5 elective courses from the wide range of offerings for a total of 12 – 15 credits.
+Visiting semester students at FUA select 4 or 5 elective courses from the wide range of offerings for a total of 12 – 15 credits (students looking to take more than 15 credits will incur an additional tuition charge).
 In addition to typical liberal arts courses, FUA includes such courses as Travel Writing, Pairing Food and Wine, Fashion Design, and Happiness Science.
 Semester students have opportunities to pair academic coursework with internships, the SAI Global Leadership Certificate, and unique experiential learning courses.

 SAI FUA offers several 3 week and 6 weeks tracks as well as a 12 week option.
 Students will be able to select 1-4 courses depending on the track that they select.